FlyJingFish/AndroidAOP/docs/FAQ.md

 No matter which type a or b is, the aspect processing class object will only be created when the method is executed.

-In short, the object of the aspect processing class is bound to the class or the object of the class, and its life cycle is slightly longer than the object of the class of the pointcut non-static method.

 This is different from Aspectj, because we often want to set some member variables in the aspect processing class to facilitate the use of the next aspect processing; if you want to do this in